cyberdionysos/readinglists/freud_wars_memory_wars.md

 * --. *The Interpretation of Dreams*.
 * --. *Totem and Taboo*.
 * Freud, S. and Breuer, J. *Studies on Hysteria*.
+* Keane, T.M. et al. "Utility of psychophysiological measurement in the diagnosis ofposttraumatic stress disorder: results from a Department of Veterans AffairsCooperative Study" *Journal of Consulting and Clinical Psychology* 66:914-923.
 * Laplanche, J. and Pontalis, J-B. *Vocabulaire de la psychanalyse*.
 * Lacan, J. *Séminaire X*.
 * --. *Séminaire XXII*.